-Connections can be moved between channel inputs when selected using the MOVE FROM button.
+Connections can be moved between channel inputs when selected using the House - A source which is local to the MOVE FROM button.
 The Input 1 or 2 field will be highlighted and the PATCH, REMOVE and MOVE FROM buttons will be replaced with MOVE TO, and CANCEL.
 Upon selection of a new patch point, pressing MOVE TO will move the connection.
 CANCEL will cancel the operation.